Campus and Apothecary Shoppe

 Produce writing appropriate for a graduate-level research paper using APA format to model academic writing standards.

-Generate and apply an ethical framework to the process of research to maintain academic and professional integrity.
+Apply an ethical framework of research to promote academic and professional integrity.

 Required Course Pack: